jbnunn/TwitchRobot/Part3-RobotCode.md

     $ sudo usermod -a -G dialout $USER

-### Install the official [AWS IoT Device SDK](https://github.com/aws/aws-iot-device-sdk-python) for Python

-Install the AWS IoT Device SDK for Python to easily configure parameters for communication between your robot and the cloud.

-    $ pip3 install AWSIoTPythonSDK

 ### On to the next step...

 If you see the output above, you're ready to setup AWS IoT in [Part 4](./Part4-IoT.md).